kown7/cactus.chat/content/blog/hello-cactus-comments/index.md

 Cactus Comments is a federated, web-embeddable comment system.
 We federate by building on Matrix - an open standard for decentralized communication.
-We believe that Matrix has the potential to be the de facto standard for the next generation of open web systems.
+We believe that Matrix will become the de facto standard for the next generation of open web systems!

 On the frontend - your website - we embed a Matrix client written in Elm that renders Matrix rooms as comment sections.
 The client is designed to be especially easy to embed on static sites.
-In the future, many Matrix event types will be supported.
+Once you log in to the client, it will only communicate directly with your Matrix server of choice.

 On the backend, an application service is used to create rooms on-demand and help with moderation.
 It is built with Python and is completely stateless.
 It